zapier/zapier-platform-cli/README-source.md

 });
 ```

-And now, you can run your test again and make sure you didn't break anything:
+You can run your test again and make sure everything still works:

 ```
 zapier test